Tendinopathy refers to conditions affecting the tendons which cause pain, swelling, or decreased function. It may include tendonitis or tendinosis.

 In Ober test, the patient lies down with the unaffected side down and unaffected hip and knee at a 90° angle.
 If iliotibial band is tight, the patient will have difficulty adducting the leg beyond midline and may experience pain at the lateral aspect of the knee.

-Pain in the heel in retrocalcaneal area is hallmark of this.
+Pain in the heel in the retrocalcaneal area is a hallmark of this.